zincware/MDSuite/README.md

 ```
 python -m mdsuite -h
 ```

 ## Data Format
 This post-processing suite will take a LAMMPS file and will determine what properties are available for use in the analysis.
 It also supports coordinate unwrapping as well as trivial calculations in order to minimize data requirements.
+Currently, the only expectation from the lammps dump is that the group names are in the third column.
+This is a bug and will be corrected in the near future.

 ## Analysis
-This suite is capable of calculating several properties both structural and dynamic of a system.
-The following is a breakdown of the capabilities of the program.
+Currently the program can perform the following analysis.

 ### Self Diffusion Coefficients
 Self diffusion coefficients describe the average rate at which atoms move through the bulk material and can provide